davidc6/davidc6/README.md

-<h1>Hello :wave: I'm David, thanks for checking out my page! <br/>I am a <a href="https://github.com/davidc6">Software Developer</a>
+<h1>Hello :wave: I'm David, thanks for checking out my page! <br/>I am a <a href="https://github.com/davidc6">Software Developer</a></h1>

-<h5> I am a big believer in continuous learning.
-You'll notice that my contributions graph that I commit code daily.
-While this may not be sustainable over the long period of time, it helps me to hold myself accountable to doing the work and improving my skills and knowledge.</h5>
+<p> I am a big believer in continuous learning.
+You'll probably notice from my contributions graph that I commit code daily.
+While this may not be sustainable over the long period of time, it helps me to hold myself accountable to doing the work and improving my skills and knowledge.</p>

 <h2>About me:</h2>